MinaProtocol/mina/src/app/website/posts/scans.markdown

 - Latency: $$O(1)$$

 In the best case, we don’t have to wait to get the piece of data included as part of the scan result.
-Whatever time it takes to do one step is the time it takes before our data is included in the scan result.
+Whatever time it takes to do one step is the time it takes before our data is included in the scan&nbsp;result.

 - Space: $$O(1)$$

-We don’t need to store any extra information besides the most recent result
+We don’t need to store any extra information besides the most recent&nbsp;result.

 As a reminder, we decided that the naive approach is just a standard linear scan.
 This “dumb scan” can be a nice lower bound on throughput, we can also analyze the other attributes we care about here: